 Lesson’s Motmot is a fairly common bird in Guanacaste; it is no. 24 on my list.
 Interestingly, I enjoyed my lifer Lesson’s Motmot and Elegant Trogon more than the other birds; I suspect this is because most of the other birds were flycatchers, which is a family I’m familiar with from the birds back home, whereas motmots and trogons are tropical species and are therefore somewhat mysterious.
 Or it may simply be that flycatchers are generally drably coloured, while the motmots and trogons have brilliant hues of red and green and blue.

 After birding the road for a hour we drove deeper into the park and found some picnic tables where we ate the breakfast that Ollie provided.
-It was hard for me to sit still at the table, especially when I saw a couple of large birds fly into the trees just down the road (White-throated Magpie-Jays) and Doran noticed this toad hopping away:
+It was hard for me to sit still at the table, especially when I saw a couple of large birds fly into the trees just down the road (White-throated Magpie-Jays) and Doran noticed this amphibian hopping away:

 Our driver noticed the monkeys in the trees a little further along.
 Both Howler Monkeys and White-faced Capuchin Monkeys were present, and we spent some time photographing this one sleeping on a limb out in the open.